uwo-fast/pipe-fitting-SCAD/README.md

 ## Dependencies

 - OpenSCAD software.
-- `threadlib library by rcolyer, available at [rcolyer/threads-scad](https://github.com/rcolyer/threads-scad).
+- `threadlib` library by adrianschlatter, available at [adrianschlatter/threadlib](https://github.com/adrianschlatter/threadlib).

 ## Installation

 1. Ensure OpenSCAD is installed on your system.
-3. Download the `threadlib library as well as this `pipe-fitting-scad` library.
+3. Download the `threadlib` library as well as this `pipe-fitting-scad` library.
 3. Place both libraries in the OpenSCAD libraries directory (typically at `C:\Program Files\OpenSCAD\libraries` on Windows).

 ## Usage